 Minimum jQuery Version: the version that comes with WordPress

-We understand that you may not know whether your site is enqueueing a custom version of jQuery or not.
-Just be aware that if you request Support for Give, our first advice to you may be how to remove that custom version.
+You may not know whether your site is enqueueing a custom version of jQuery or not.
+Just be aware that if you request Support for GiveWP, the first advice to you may be how to remove that custom version.

 Recommended Minimum PHP Version: 5.6

-If you find that your host does not support PHP 5.6 or higher, we suggest seriously considering moving hosts.
-To underscore this point, see the “Supported Versions” chart on the PHP website, showing the security patches for PHP 5.6 will stop as of December 2017.
+If you find that your host does not support PHP 5.6 or higher, seriously consider moving to another host.
+To underscore this point, see the “Supported Versions” chart on the PHP website, showing the security patches for PHP 5.6 stopped as of December 2017.
 That means that all older versions of PHP no longer even get security updates.
 Running older versions of PHP is a security risk, and especially in the context of donors giving to your organization and having their giving history saved there, you are obligated to protect that data from being exposed to breaches.

 Minimum cURL version: 7.40